TurtleGods/Tracking/Tracking.LoadTester/README.md

 # Tracking.LoadTester

-Lightweight console app that stress-tests the Tracking API against ClickHouse by creating a PT entity, one session, and firing a configurable number of events in parallel.
+Lightweight console app that stress-tests the Tracking API against ClickHouse by creating a session (auto-creating a PT entity if missing) and firing a configurable number of events in parallel.

 ## Prerequisites
 - .NET SDK 10.0+